Effie Pre Gala Judging Panel Photos

 Choosing the winners

 I was very pleased to be chosen to photograph the Effie Awards this year.
-It’s a great event to photograph and started with a photo shoot of the judging panel choosing the winners.
+It’s a great event to photograph as a London event photographer and started with a photo shoot of the judging panel choosing the winners.
 The venue for this was Oath in High Holborn, high up in the offices with glass surrounding the room we were in which meant I had wonderful light to use for the shoot.
 After being introduced I left them to get on with their judging while I floated around in the background getting shots of them talking and discussing the entries.

 Effie Judges photographs